Matz3e/ekahau-rename-APs-from-Tags/README.txt

 Prerequisites

 Python (Version 3.x is recommended)
 Access to the JSON files for Tag Keys (tagKeys.json) and Access Points (accessPoints.json) Save the .esx file local.
 Rename it to .zip - replace the generated accessPoints.json.
-Zip it and rename it so .esx again.
+Zip it and rename it to .esx again.

 Run the Script: